 Becoming a parent can be a hopeful time for change.
 It can also ramp up a parent’s stress, anxiety or bring up old trauma.
 Children’s wellbeing depends on adults’ wellbeing.

-Mental wellbeing for all New Zealanders is a high priority for Te Hiringa Hauora.
+Mental wellbeing for all New Zealanders is a high priority for us.
 It informs all priority areas and maternal mental health is a particular area of focus for the First 1,000 Days programme.

-Three partnership projects will build our kete of resources and influence to support maternal wellbeing.
+Several partnership projects are building our kete of resources and influence to support maternal wellbeing.

 Throughout the year - and in response - to disease outbreaks, we promote immunisations for babies, children, adolescents and adults including pregnant women.